zijuncheng/Video-Game/README.md

 - CleanGameData_Final.ipynb

 ##### Prices
-  - All the prices are second hand for games sold either on ebay or pricecharts.com
+  - All the prices are second hand for games sold either on ebay.com or pricecharting.com
-  - The source is a paid dataset from pricecharts.com.
-Please find [here](pricechartprice) for the price methodology.
+  - The source is a paid dataset from pricecharting.com.
+Please click [here](pricechartprice) for the price methodology.
-  - This project uses the "New Price" among other prices available in pricecharts
+  - This project uses the "New Price" among other prices available on pricecharting.com

 ##### Outliers